MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 iconutil -c icns bin/Release/YourGame.iconset --output bin/Release/YourGame.app/Contents/Resources/YourGame.icns
 ```

+> [!NOTE]
-Note this code is expecting an `Icon.png` file to be in the same directory.
+> This code is expecting an `Icon.png` file to be in the same directory.
 This file should be `1024` x `1024` pixels.

-For archiving, we recommend using the .tar.gz format to preserve the execution permissions (you will likely run into permission issues if you use .zip at any point).
+For archiving, we recommend using the `.tar.gz` format to preserve the execution permissions (you will likely run into permission issues if you use `.zip` at any point).

 ### [Ubuntu](#tab/ubuntu)